luiscruz/course_sustainableSE/2026/p1_measuring_software/g10_daemon_tax.md

 ## Discussion

 The main research question we aimed to answer is whether the Docker container runtime has any runtime energy consumption difference from that of Podman for identical workloads.
-The results indicate little difference between the two container runtimes.
+The results indicate insignificant difference between the two container runtimes.
 The shapiro-wilkins normality test with an α value of 0.05 fails to reject normality for both the Docker and Podman data, which calls for a parametric test.
-Across the 30 analysed trials per runtime, the Welch t-test did not detect a statistically significant difference in cumulative energy consumption (p = 0.1007).
+Across the 30 analysed trials per runtime (minus outliers), the Welch t-test did not detect a statistically significant difference in cumulative energy consumption (p = 0.1007).
+Additionally, the mean difference's 95% confidence interval, ranging from -11 J to +122 J, includes 0.
+This implies we cannot say with 95% confidence that there is even a difference in engergy consumption between the two container runtimes under our test conditions.
 While the Welch t-test does not find a statistically significant difference, the effect size tells a more nuanced story.
-A Cohen's d of 0.45 is considered a medium effect, and the 95% confidence interval skews heavily positive, ranging from -11 J to +122 J, meaning the data is more consistent with Docker consuming more energy than with the two being equivalent.
-The study may simply be underpowered to detect the true difference at 30 trials per runtime.
+A Cohen's d of 0.45 is considered a medium effect, and though this experiment did not find significant differences between energy consumption of Podman and Docker, the results are interesting nonetheless.
+That is because it could be an indication that a different type of workload could, in fact, provide significant results.

-The calculus changes at a data-centre scale.
+The math changes at a data-centre scale.
 If we conservatively assume a 55 J mean difference (the midpoint of the CI) and a modest deployment of 10,000 container lifecycle runs per day, that amounts to roughly 550 kJ, or about 153 Wh, of additional energy daily.
 Across a year, that is approximately 56 kWh per 10,000 daily runs, purely from the container runtime choice.
 For hyperscale operators running millions of such workloads, this is no longer negligible.

 ---